 The Vascular Surgery Conference of the Division of Vascular Surgery is designated for a maximum of 2 AMA PRA Category 1 Credits™.
 The weekly conferences are generally held on Wednesday morning, from 8:00 to 10:00 am, in the Health Sciences Center in the surgery department classroom (level 19, room 025).

 Topics cover the full range of concerns related to the diagnosis and management of vascular disease, with case presentations.
 Presentations are made by surgical residents, as well as the director of the non-invasive vascular lab and attending physicians.

 For more information, please call 631-444-2037/-2683.

 |Trauma/Critical Care Conference: For information about this education event, please call 631-444-7989.|

-The annual Cleft Palate–Craniofacial Center Symposium, held in April, is designated for a maximum of 3 AMA PRA Category 1 Credits™.
+The annual Cleft Palate–Craniofacial Center Symposium is designated for a maximum of 3 AMA PRA Category 1 Credits™.
 The purpose of the symposium is to educate community physicians and dentists about the importance and different aspects of the multidisciplinary team approach to the care of patients with cleft palate–craniofacial disorders.
 It provides the information needed to facilitate the necessary coordination with each other to give their patients the best possible care.

 For more information and/or to request to receive an e-mail announcement of the next symposium, please call 631-444-8167.